 The Britannia Steam Ship Insurance Association Limited (Britannia or the Association) is the oldest Protection and Indemnity (P&I) Club in the world.
 Trusted by its Members since 1855, the Association has built a reputation for providing an exceptional standard of service based on its core values of Integrity, Specialisation, Excellence, and Mutuality.

-This is the Group Solvency and Financial Condition Report (SFCR) of the Association as at 20 February 2018, based on its audited UK GAAP accounts covering the preceding twelve months.
+This is the Group Solvency and Financial Condition Report (SFCR) of the Association as at 20 February 2019, covering the preceding twelve months.

-Review of the year ended 20 February 2018
+1.1 Review of the year ended 20 February 2019